sjmikler/playsound3/README.md

 ## Fork information

 This repository was originally forked from [playsound](https://github.com/TaylorSMarks/playsound) library created by Taylor Marks.
 The original library is unfortunately not maintained anymore and doesn't accept pull requests.
-This library: `playsound3` is a major rewrite of the original.
+This library: `playsound3` is a major rewrite of the original, including its own set of tests hosted using GitHub Actions.

 Compared to the original, `playsound3`:
 * drops support for Python 2